Intermittent Fasting & Diet

 Ideal and Optimal Weight

-It seems to me that as many of us have not been given good direction of what to target with our diet and exercise goals.
+It seems to me many of us have not been given good direction of what to target with our diet and exercise goals.
 What's interesting is I usually get one of two responses when I share the formulas.
-Most open and appreciative, and respond, "good to know, that's what I was thinking too, I'll get on that" And sometimes within weeks they are at goal.
-Some are a bit incredulous, saying, "What, you want me to weight what I did when I was 18?" and I say, "I wasn't around when you were 18, but apparently yes."
+Most are open, appreciative, and respond, "good to know, that's what I was thinking too, I'll get on that," and sometimes within weeks they are at goal.
+Some are a bit incredulous saying, "What, you want me to weigh what I did when I was 18?" and I say, "I wasn't around when you were 18, but apparently yes."
 Anyway, here are the formulas...